 One of the things we love the most about Bali is that you have the chance to stay in eco-friendly hotels and not crashing your budget.
 Each one of them promises to have facilities, services, and practices all set to be sustainable.

 Maya Ubud Resort and Spa have green practices in daily operations.
-You will also be invited to join its tree planting program, how cool is this?
+You will also be invited to join its tree-planting program, how cool is this?
 Anahata Villas & Spa Resort is good for families, with so many activities like cycling or rice field treks.

 If you search for eco-friendly places, health and wellbeing are also associated in Bali.
 So, Bagus Jati Health & Well Being Retreat is the name.
-Located on the green lush of Tegallagang, it was designed to be incorporated in nature contours of the landscape.
+Located on the green lush of Tegallagang, it was designed to be incorporated in natural contours of the landscape.
 They have organic gardens, and the restaurant used all the products there, for cooking healthy meals.

-One of the most famous eco-friendly hotels is Munduk Moding Plantation.
+One of the most famous eco-friendly hotels is the Munduk Moding Plantation.
 No wonder why, it’s a mountain retreat with amazing views over the green hillsides and coffee plantations.
 Fivelements Bali Retreat is so ecological responsible with green building design in bamboo.
 A lot of practices were set, like tree planting, recycling non-organic waste and even naturally ventilated indoor space.

 The Alchemist is a treehouse cabin near the beach where jungle living is a reality.
 The limestone walls add a fairy-tale touch.
 If you want to immerse in the deep jungle, Villa Pererepan is the place.
 There is only one villa, and this is one of a kind experience.

 Swasti Eco Cottages are constructed out of recycled wood.
 You can make a lot of furry friends, like rabbits, goats or sheep at the organic farm.
 In Bali is also possible to glamping, in the mountains.
-The place name is Sang Giri, it’s a true adventure into the wild.
+The place-name is Sang Giri, it’s a true adventure into the wild.
 Be prepared for magical sunrise.